ppetrovtv/pine_script_docs/source/language/Type_system.rst

 int
 ^^^

-Integral-valued literals can be presented only in the decimal system.
+Integer literals must be written in decimal notation.
 For example::

     1